Cecily Neville, Duchess of York: Fictional portrayals

 Cecily Neville as the Duchess of York is a principal character in Shakespeare's play The Tragedy of King Richard III.
 She is portrayed as having deep affection for her dead sons George and Edward, but is cold and unloving to Richard, to whom she refers as a "false glass that grieves me when I see my shame in him."
-Because Richard is depicted as a hunchback—he suffered from scoliosis, not kyphosis—the Duchess seems to hate him for his deformity and for his difficult birth, which several characters in the play gossip about.
+Because Richard is depicted as a hunchback, the Duchess seems to hate him for his deformity and for his difficult birth, which several characters in the play gossip about.
 After Richard has done away with the Princes in the Tower, his mother turns against him completely, cursing him with the damning words: "Bloody thou art, Bloody will be thy end!"
-She has been portrayed by many noted actresses, including Elinor Aickin, Eleanor Bron, Annette Crosbie (for BBC Shakespeare in 1983), Helen Haye (in Laurence Olivier's 1955 film), Anne Jeffreys, and, in the 1995 film starring Ian McKellen, Dame Maggie Smith.
+She has been portrayed by many noted actresses, including Elinor Aickin, Eleanor Bron, Violet Carson (for An Age of Kings in 1960), Annette Crosbie (for BBC Shakespeare in 1983), Helen Haye (in Laurence Olivier's 1955 film), Anne Jeffreys, and, in the 1995 film starring Ian McKellen, Dame Maggie Smith.

 In 2013 and 2017, the Duchess is portrayed by Caroline Goodall in the television series The White Queen and The White Princess, respectively; a series based on three of the novels from the Cousins' War series by author Philippa Gregory.
 In episode one, Lady Cecily's first scene is an exchange with Jacquetta of Luxembourg and her daughter, Elizabeth Woodville.
 In this meeting, Jacquetta, as her daughter's mouthpiece, really oversteps the historical mark.
 The disapproving Duchess, who was known in real life as "proud Cis", is too easily overcome by her social inferiors when they whip out her apparent "secret" affair with a French archer and Elizabeth commands that she bow before her.
 Lost for words, she is silenced within minutes, almost cowed by them.
 While contemporary notions of "courtesy" dictated extreme forms of submission to the queen, this is a Lady Cecily straight from the pages of a novel rather than the actual proud aristocrat who asserted her own right to rule.

-In 2016, Neville was portrayed by Dame Judi Dench in the BBC television mini-series The Hollow Crown: The War of the Roses, in the third episode; which is based on William Shakespeare's play, Richard III.
+In 2016, Neville was portrayed by Judi Dench in the BBC television mini-series The Hollow Crown: The War of the Roses, in the third episode, which is based on William Shakespeare's play, Richard III.

 Sharon Kay Penman's historical novel The Sunne in Splendour portrays Neville relatively accurately to the historical record, as the proud matriarch of the York family and a loving but stern mother to all her children.
 The book heavily focuses on her disdain for Elizabeth Woodville, as well as her attempts to reconcile the various feuds between her sons.